s-chandr/flask-backend-task/README.md

 # flask-backend-task

-run project by installing dependencies from requirements.txt file
+# install all dependencies from requirements.txt file

-flask run
+# run project by flask run